PrEP may lower your risk of getting HIV if you fit these criteria.

 PrEP is a prescription medication specifically meant for those who are at an increased risk of getting HIV, or human immunodeficiency virus.
-This pill creates a barrier for the immune system’s T cells to keep HIV cells from multiplying in the body and permanently infecting the body with HIV.
+This pill creates a barrier for the immune system’s T cells to keep HIV cells from multiplying and permanently infecting the body with HIV.
 In other words, it is a preventative measure for anyone who knows they may be exposed to HIV, according to hematologist Jeffrey Laurence, MD, of Weill Cornell Medicine in New York City.

 The following groups of people may benefit from taking PrEP to prevent HIV, according to the CDC.

-Anyone who is HIV negative and in a sexual relationship with a partner who is HIV positive
+Anyone who is HIV-negative and in a sexual relationship with a partner who is HIV-positive

 Gay or bisexual men who have had anal sex without using a condom, or who have received an STD diagnosis in the last six months